2017 Fellowship Applications Due Thursday, October 27, 2016

 - The ability to complete project within 1 year.

 Between 8–10 semi-finalists will be chosen by a review committee, composed of a subset of the CLIMAS team, and notified by Thursday, November 10, 2016.
 Semi-finalists will be invited to give a 5-minute presentation about their proposed project to the full CLIMAS team on Friday, December 2, 2016.
 Award recipients will be notified by Monday, December 5, 2016.
 Funding will be distributed in early January 2017.

 Applicants must be:

 - A degree-seeking graduate student from any department at the University of Arizona;

-- Making good progress towards your degree, enrolled in Spring semester 2015, and able to attend the November 2015 symposium even if you have completed your degree;
+- Making good progress towards their degree, enrolled in Spring semester 2017, and able to attend the final symposium even if they have completed their degree;

 - Conducting research that incorporates climate research and societal applications.

 - A concise description of your project (maximum 1500 words) including: a) what the project is, b) how your project fulfills the selection criteria; c) expected outcomes, and d) how the Fellowship will help advance or complete your project.